Multilinear Hyperquiver Representations

 The compatibility conditions that define singular vectors can be reframed in terms of the vanishing of minors of suitable $d_i \times 2$ matrices.
-Hence $\cS(\bR)$ is a multiprojective variety in $\prod_{i \in V} \P(\mathbb{C}^{d_i})$.
+For a sufficiently generic hyperquiver representation $\mathbf{R}$, we will see that its singular vectors form a smooth, multiprojective variety in $\prod_{i \in V} \P(\mathbb{C}^{d_i})$ which we call the {\em singular vector variety} and denote by $\cS(\bR)$.
 This variety simultaneously forms a multilinear (and projective) generalisation of the linear {\em space of sections} of a quiver representation from \cite{seigal2022principal}, and a multi-tensor generalisation of the set of singular vectors of a single tensor from \cite{friedland-ottaviani}.
 The property that a point lies in $\mathcal{S}(\mathbf{R})$ is equivariant under an orthogonal change of basis on each vector space, as is true for the singular vectors of a matrix, as follows.
 Let $([x_1],\ldots,[x_n]) \in \prod_{i \in V} \P(\mathbb{C}^{d_i})$ be a singular vector tuple of a hyperquiver representation with tensors $T_e \in \mathbb{C}^{d_{t(e)}} \otimes \mathbb{C}^{d_{s_1(e)}} \otimes \ldots \otimes \mathbb{C}^{d_{s_\mu(e)}}$ and let $Q_1, \ldots, Q_n$ be a tuple of complex orthogonal matrices; i.e., $Q_i^\top Q_i = I_{d_i}$.
 Then $([Q_1x_1],\ldots,[Q_nx_n])$ is a singular vector tuple of the hyperquiver representation where each $T_e$ has its source components multiplied by $Q_{s_j(e)}^\top$ and target component multiplied by $Q_{t(e)}$.
 We expect the topology of this variety, particularly its (co)homology groups, to provide rich and interesting isomorphism invariants for hyperquiver representations.

 {\bf Main Result.} We derive exact and explicit formulas for the {\em dimension} and {\em degree} of $\cS(\bR)$ when $\bR$ is a sufficiently generic representation of a given hyperquiver.
 Here is a simplified version, in the special case when all vector spaces are of the same dimension.